-When to see your doctor
+When to see your GP about pneumonia symptoms

-You should take your child to the doctor if:
+You should take your child to see your GP if:

 - your child has a cough and a high fever

-- your young baby is listless and breathing rapidly
+- your young baby is listless and breathing rapidly.

 Call an ambulance immediately if your child’s lips look blue.

-Smoke can make pneumonia worse, so keep your home smoke-free.
+Smoke can make pneumonia worse, so keep your home smoke free.